-- Street must be classified on the Federal Functional Classification System - Project is included on the agency's adopted Transportation Improvement Program (not required for APP) - Project is consistent with agency and regional plans - Project is consistent with agency's adopted complete streets ordinance
+- Street must be classified on the Federal Functional Classification System (except for Complete Streets). - Project is included on the agency's adopted Transportation Improvement Program (UAP and ATP). - Project is consistent with agency and regional plans. - Project is consistent with agency's adopted complete streets ordinance.